csbenson001/anything-llm/README.md

 - `python` 3.9+ for running scripts in `collector/`.
 - access to an LLM like `GPT-3.5`, `GPT-4`.
 - (optional) a vector database like Pinecone, qDrant, Weaviate, or Chroma*.
-*AnythingLLM by default uses a built-in vector db called LanceDB.
+*LegalEagle by default uses a built-in vector db called LanceDB.

 ## How to get started (Docker - simple setup)
 [Get up and running in minutes with Docker](./docker/HOW_TO_USE_DOCKER.md)